paperclipmaximizer/object-oriented-design/assignment1-answer/readme.md

 # write code based on these diagrams
 A simple program model for an airline.
-Written based on UML provided.
+Written based on "airline class diagram" provided.